Maingron/yourls-shareto-configurable/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to improve this plugin.
+Contributions are much appreciated!
+Feel welcome to submit issues or pull requests.
+If your PR improves the plugin, either by adding or fixing code, or by adding a new translation, that's great!

 ## License